Covering the Legislature

 • Interviews should be conducted outside the hearing room.

-Journalists are allowed to observe most executive sessions, which are closed to the rest of the public.
-Journalists may report on committee action and discussion, but video and photographs are not allowed.
+Journalists are allowed to observe executive sessions, which are closed to the rest of the public.
+Journalists may report on committee action and discussion, but video, photographs and direct quotes are not allowed.

 Most bills passed and approved by the governor become law three calendar months after the Legislature adjourns.
 However, a bill may take effect before that date if it contains an emergency clause.
 It takes a vote of two-thirds (33 members) of the Legislature to pass a bill with an emergency clause.